- Prepare for the day

 1. Prepare for the day

 When all the moms I've known for years were not yet moms but held jobs in the work force, they were always up early in the morning, showered and looking their best, and ate a good breakfast so that they'd be able to perform their best that day.
 They didn't say, I just can't get up that early, and they didn't stay in their pajamas all day. *wink* They took that job seriously and they looked the part.
 We need to take our "job" seriously now as moms as well.
-We need to be prepared, looking and acting clean and fresh (and it very much effects our attitudes to be showered).
+We need to be prepared, looking and acting clean and fresh (and it very much effects our attitudes when we are showered).
 And, we need to get to bed early enough so that we can get up early in the morning to be ready before the children get up and need our full attention and help.

-When we worked outside of our homes before becoming wives and mothers, most of us probably got to bed at a decent hour on Sunday night in preparation for Monday's work day.
+Before becoming wives and mothers, most of us probably got to bed at a decent hour on Sunday night in preparation for Monday's work day.
 We made sure our clothes were ready, and we might have prepared some breakfast or lunch food in advance so we'd be ready the next day.
 In such a way we need to prepare for each day with our families.

 Here are some posts I've written that go more in to the "practical how-to's" of being prepared for the day: